 WantedBy=multi-user.target

-Create the directory /opt/stronghold/data and set the appropriate permissions:
+4. Create the /opt/stronghold/data directory and set the appropriate permissions:

 mkdir -p /opt/stronghold/data